bootique-examples/bootique-jersey-examples/README.md

 * [2.x](https://github.com/bootique-examples/bootique-rest-demo/tree/2.x)
 * [1.x](https://github.com/bootique-examples/bootique-rest-demo/tree/1.x)

+## Prerequisites

-To build and run the demo, ensure you have Java 11 or newer and then follow these steps:
+To build and run the demo, ensure you have the following installed on your machine:

+* Java 11 or newer
+* Maven

+and then follow these steps:

 ## Checkout
 ```